Ratamorph/TextureChannelPackerTool/README.md

 Remarks:
 -You must assign a source texture to each slot
--Source textures must be the same size than the target texture
+-Source textures must be the same size as the target texture